 Birds of Prey

-The first gallery feature species from three families.
-Raptors (Accipitridae) these are cosmopolitan birds that occupy mostly forest and wooded habitat.
-New World vultures (Cathartidae) hold an extreme range of land habitats in the New World.
-Osprey (Pandionidae) there are only four subspecies that inhabit a broad array of coastal and water environments.
-A supplementary gallery shows the plumage of juvenile, immature and adult white-bellied sea-eagles.
-Displayed in the third gallery are typical owls (Strigidae).
-These are cosmopolitan birds that occupy terrestrial habitats from the Arctic to tropics.
+The first gallery feature species from three families: Raptors (Accipitridae), cosmopolitan birds that occupy mostly forest and wooded habitat.
+New World Vultures (Cathartidae) hold an extreme range of land habitats in the New World.
+The Osprey (Pandionidae), a family of one species, that inhabit a broad array of coastal and water environments.
+See Taxonomy note at the end of this page.
+A supplementary gallery shows the plumage of juvenile, immature and adult White-bellied Sea Eagles.
+Displayed in the third gallery are Typical Owls (Strigidae), cosmopolitan birds that occupy terrestrial habitats from the Arctic to tropics.

 Raptors, NW Vultures and Osprey